saqib053/restaurantwebsite/README.md

 # restaurantwebsite
-use npm install to install all the dependencies
+use npm install to install all the dependencies <br>
+Back end development for my restaurant website using MEAN Stack